fhemberger/nomad-demo/README.md

    ```

 2. **Create and provision virtual machines with Vagrant:**
    Vagrant will create four virtual machines with IPs _192.168.56.20–23_.
+This is the default IP range in VirtualBox.
 If your local network already uses this address range, you can define an alternate range in the `Vagrantfile` before continuing with the installation.

    As there are some logical dependencies in the setup, it is split up in multiple parts:

-     1. Create the four VMs in VirtualBox
+     1. Create the four VMs in VirtualBox with Vagrant
      2. Setup the Consul cluster and elect a leader
      3. Setup Vault (which requires the working Consul cluster),
         Nomad (which in turn requires a token from Vault) and the load balancer VM.